vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The remaining order is intentional:

 1. add neutral control transitions for fades/slides;
-2. migrate Konami SNES to semantic commands and delete its modulation shadow interpreter;
+2. migrate Konami SNES to compiler-cursor commands and delete its modulation shadow interpreter;
-3. migrate Akao SNES, replacing its dialect matrix, byte rewriting, tempo scraping, prepass, and tick motion;
+3. migrate Akao SNES to compiler-cursor commands, replacing its dialect matrix, byte rewriting, tempo scraping, prepass, and tick motion;
 4. add symbolic Akao articulation/sample binding and remove materialization source reads;
 5. migrate the remaining layouts/synth parsers to `RecordReader` and shared platform primitives;
-6. remove all `canScan`, cursor-dialect, byte-pool, prepass, and materialization adapters;
+6. remove all `canScan`, old cursor-dialect, byte-pool, prepass, and materialization adapters;
 7. migrate each format to one `FormatDefinition`, then remove direct access to the two raw registries.

 Architectural acceptance criteria:

 - every source structure is parsed once;
-- semantic VM execution has no byte access;
+- compiler-cursor VM execution has no byte access;
 - collection rebuilding has no source access;
-- each driver has one opcode mapping with adjacent decode and playback behavior;
+- each driver has one primary opcode block per command and no separate execution mapping;
 - driver profile data lives on `SequenceProgram`;
 - format code emits transitions rather than per-tick fade events;
 - value-format directories contain no MIDI, SF2, or DLS policy;